 Samsung Electronics Co.
 (005930) lost an emergency bid to resume selling the Galaxy Tab 10.1 tablet computer while it has at least another week to sell its Galaxy Nexus smartphone in the U.S., a U.S. appeals court ruled.

-The U.S. Court of Appeals for the Federal Circuit today said a ban on sales of the Galaxy Nexus will be put on hold at least until it considers Apple Inc. (AAPL)’s response to Samsung’s appeal of the ban.
+The U.S. Court of Appeals for the Federal Circuit today said a ban on sales of the Galaxy Nexus will be put on hold at least until it considers Apple Inc. (AAPL:US)’s response to Samsung’s appeal of the ban.
 Earlier today, the court denied Samsung’s request to put the sales ban of the Galaxy Tab on hold.
 Apple was ordered to respond to both appeals by July 12.

 Apple and Samsung, the world’s two biggest makers of smartphones, are locked in a battle for market share that spans four continents.
 Together, they make more than half of the smartphones sold worldwide, according to IDC, a Framingham, Massachusetts-based market researcher.